-2 Which national authorities monitor compliance with state aid rules and have primary responsibility for dealing with the European Commission on state aid matters?
+Which national authorities monitor compliance with state aid rules and have primary responsibility for dealing with the European Commission on state aid matters?

-All national public authorities are legally bound to comply with EU state aid rules, including at central, regional or local levels.
+All national public authorities are legally bound to comply with EU state aid rules, including at central, regional or local level.

-REPER, the Portuguese Permanent Representation to the European Union, is the main focal point of contact with the European Commission in state aid matters.
+The Portuguese Permanent Representation to the European Union is the main point of contact with the European Commission in state aid matters.

-In the setting of communications, pre-notifications and formal notifications, Portuguese authorities also use the web application system SANI 2 (State Aid Notification Interactive), which aims to rationalise and streamline procedures through clear rules and quicker decision-making procedures when national authorities interact with the European Commission.
+In the setting of communications, pre-notifications and formal notifications, Portuguese authorities also use the State Aid Notification Interactive web application system (SANI 2), which aims to rationalise and streamline procedures through clear rules and quicker decision-making procedures when national authorities interact with the European Commission

-Depending on the state aid matter at stake, local, regional or central authorities can be involved in the preparation of the file to be submitted to the European Commission, potentially also involving the beneficiary in the case of specific individual and more complex proposed aid measures.
+Depending on the state aid matter at stake, local, regional or central authorities can be involved in the preparation of the file to be submitted to the European Commission, potentially also involving the beneficiary in the case of specific individual and more complex proposed individual aid measures.

 Further, there are national mechanisms in force aimed at increasing the transparency of national support measures to natural or legal persons as enshrined in Law No. 64/2013.
-The aforesaid law obliges all public entities, including central or local state administrations, autonomous regions, municipalities, state, municipal or intermunicipal public companies, independent administrative authorities, regulators, public and private foundations of public or private law, to report any public support, including transfers of capital and public domain property to natural or legal persons.
-The law also includes in said reporting obligations:
+This Law obliges all public entities, including central or local state administrations, autonomous regions, municipalities, state, municipal or intermunicipal public companies, independent administrative authorities, regulators, public and private foundations of public or private law to report any public support, including transfers of capital and public domain property to natural or legal persons.
+The Law also includes in said reporting obligations:

-- time extensions in tax and social security contributions, granted by administrative act of governmental competence, when greater than 90 days; - the concession, by contract or by administrative act of governmental competence, of exemptions and other non-automatic fiscal and parafiscal benefits whose recognition entails a significant degree of free administrative appraisal, not restricting itself to the mere objective verification of legal requirements; - · subsidies and any EU support; and - personal guarantees given by the above identified entities.
+- time extensions in tax and social security contributions, granted by administrative act of governmental competence, when greater than 90 days; - the concession, by contract or by administrative act of governmental competence, of exemptions and other non-automatic fiscal and parafiscal benefits whose recognition entails a significant degree of free administrative appraisal, not restricting itself to the mere objective verification of legal requirements; - subsidies and any EU support; and - · personal guarantees given by the above identified entities.

-The attributed benefits are subject to public disclosure via publication of an annual list publicised on the website of the granting entity, and also the website of the Inspectorate-General of Finance.
+The attributed benefits are subject to public disclosure via publication of an annual list on the website of the granting entity, and also the website of the Inspectorate General of Finance.

-Equally, the national Agency for Development and Cohesion has the attribution of defining and keeping up to date the central registry on de minimis aid and to supervise the cumulation of financial and fiscal support measures in this setting; article 3(2)(d) of Decree-Law No. 140/2013, as amended, institutes the agency.
+Equally, the national Agency for Development and Cohesion has the attribution of defining and keeping up to date the central registry on de minimis aid and supervising financial and fiscal support measures in this setting; article 3(2)(d) of Decree-Law No. 140/2013, as amended, institutes the agency.

-3 Which bodies are primarily in charge of granting aid and receiving aid applications?
+Which bodies are primarily in charge of granting aid and receiving aid applications?

-The European Commission adopted in 2014 a partnership agreement with Portugal setting down the strategy for the optimal use of European structural and investment funds throughout the country.
-This agreement paved the way for investing &21.46 billion in total cohesion policy funding over the 2014-2020 period in the Portuguese territory, including the autonomous regions of Madeira and Azores.
+In 2014, the European Commission adopted a partnership agreement with Portugal setting down the strategy for the optimal use of European structural and investment funds throughout the country.
+This agreement paved the way for investing €21.46 billion in total cohesion policy funding over the 2014-2020 period in the Portuguese territory, including the autonomous regions of Madeira and Azores.